 Funds must be used to invest in “public facilities” for purposes of this program

 - “Public Facilities” means bridges, roads, railroads, domestic and industrial water, sanitary sewer, storm sewer, electricity, natural gas or telecommunications in Yakima County.
-To quality, infrastructure must be publically owned.
+To quality, infrastructure must be publicly owned.

 - “Economic development purposes” means those purposes which facilitate the creation or retention of private businesses and jobs in Yakima County.

 - Applications that support tangible job creation in traded sector businesses will be the highest priority.
 Retail or non-traded sector businesses can be considered only when traded sector growth is not likely due to infrastructure and other limitations.